 The objective of this program is that attendees write about their military memories, begin the process of owning their stories, and by doing so, possibly negotiate their way around serious barriers.
 As one vet wrote in his evaluation, “[The workshop] is a great start to help me tell my story of service, however painful it may be.”

 The first writing workshop was in April 2014, and the program has grown in the five years since.
-More than 200 vets and family members have attended day-long workshops in the Spring and the multi-week sessions held the last two years in the Fall.
+More than 400 vets and family members have attended day-long workshops in the Spring and the multi-week sessions held the last three years in the Fall.
 Many graduates of the workshops now meet on a monthly basis in a structured writing critique group, continuing to hone their writing skills, and share their personal stories in a safe environment, offering the camaraderie of military life.

 Our writing program was featured in the Spring 2018 edition of the Missouri Humanities magazine.
 Check out the story at http://www.mohumanities.org/wp-content/uploads/2018/05/MO_Humanities_Spring2018.pdf